12. Friction

 The friction cone is modeled as the friction pyramid.
 This model is more accurate compared than the constant force limit.
 If you want to use this model, you must set the dContactApprox1 flag.

 In the sample program, gradually increasing the angle of the slope, the two boxes begin to slip at the different angle.
-Coefficient of friction is set to 1, so, thoretically the box begins to slide at 45 degree.
+Coefficient of friction is set to 1, so, theoretically the box begins to slide at 45 degree.
 The friction pyramid approximate model (the red box on the left) begins to slip at about 45 degrees, and the contact force limit model begins to slip more low angle.

 You can download the sample program, sample12.cpp (sample12-110105.zip), from here.
-Please try and enjoy it.
+Please try to enjoy it.

 static void nearCallback(void *data, dGeomID o1, dGeomID o2)